chrisart10/Regex/README.md

 ## Lessons Learned

 -  Opacity doesn't hide completely all paragraphs.
-I tried to copy and paste everything and get all hiden text.
+I tried to copy and paste everything and get all hidden text.